A Quick Introduction To the TOGAF® Standard

-An independent consortium with 400+ organizations maintains TOGAF®.
-The TOGAF® is mainly intended to provide a structured approach to organizations that seek to organize and govern the implementation of technology.
+The TOGAF® Standard is developed and maintained by The Open Group, a global consortium upon which organizations rely to lead the development of technology standards and certifications.
+The TOGAF Standard is mainly intended to provide a structured approach to organizations that seek to organize and govern the implementation of technology.
 The objective is to employ standardized conceptual frameworks to ensure software development projects meet business objectives.

-TOGAF® builds on an older framework known as the Technical Architecture Framework for Information Management or TAFIM, which was devised originally by the United States Department of Defense.
+The original development of the TOGAF® Standard was based on the Technical Architecture Framework for Information Management or TAFIM, which was devised originally by the United States Department of Defense.
+Starting from this foundation, the members of The Open Group Architecture Forum have developed successive versions of the TOGAF Standard and published each one on The Open Group website.

 What Is The Internet of Things (IoT)?